oracle-livelabs/apex/book-club-lab/1-create-app/create-app.md

 - Create a new application.
 - Edit the appearance and theme of your application.
 - Run your application.
-- Sign up for a Google Books API key.

 ### Prerequisites
 - An Oracle APEX workspace